 It’s easy to navigate, mobile-friendly, and documents Lilac Way’s history and the restoration of Graeser Park in Robbinsdale, preservation of Rock Island and appreciation of renewed Lilac Park in St. Louis Park.

 Laukkonen Design donates all time and expenses for restorelilacway.com, including

-- writing, proofing and editing all copy for web format in desktop and mobile devices
+- research, writing, proofing and editing all copy,

-- design and creation of this mobile-friendly WordPress web site
+- design and content management of extensive WordPress site,

-- presentations to communities to raise public awareness
+- presentations to communities and key decision-makers to raise public awareness and promote restoration efforts,

 - printing and promotional materials,

 - and social media.

 Karen was honored to design informational signage for both restored Graeser Park and renewed Lilac Park.

 The signage was part of an extensive 2021-2023 preservation and restoration project.
 MnDOT restored the rare beehive fireplace, rebuilt 11 stone picnic tables from salvaged Lilac Way park materials, installed ADA picnic table and paths, and repointed much of the rock garden.